Better Bench - Seats Shelves and more

 Are the units A.D.A compliant? *

 The physical size and shape of our adjustable bench model meets or exceeds A.D.A. minimum requirements.
-However- one aspect of the A.D.A.
-Guidelines call for the bench to be of a folding type.
+However- one aspect of the A.D.A. guidelines calls for the bench to be of a folding type.
 We are unsure as to the need for that particular aspect, and therefore recommend you check with your local building department for further information regarding A.D.A compliance issues and available variance options that may be available for your specific project.

 * Note: A.D.A. compliance is not generally a requirement for residential construction.